 The FLCLASS credit team has a consistent track record of acting ahead of rating agencies and market participants.
-While 2020 presented unprecedented challenges, the credit team successfully removed a number of names at risk of a rating downgrade from their approved list well before rating agencies.
+While the past few years have presented unprecedented challenges, the credit team successfully removed a number of names at risk of a rating downgrade from their approved list well before rating agencies.
 This was accomplished through thorough examination and debate of potential investments, leveraged by analytical tools, and the ability to act well before a downgrade occurs.

-When the credit team started publishing their weekly Monday Musings to the Public Trust blog (FLCLASS administrator and investment advisor) in November of last year, no one imagined just how timely and transparent their insights would be in 2020, a year forever changed by the ongoing COVID-19 pandemic.
+When the credit team started publishing their weekly Monday Musings to the Public Trust blog (FLCLASS administrator and investment advisor) in November of 2019, no one imagined just how timely and transparent their insights would be throughout the ongoing COVID-19 pandemic.
 The weekly posts featuring two to four bullet points focus on relevant happenings in the U.S. and global markets.
-While themes of COVID-19’s impacts on different industries, countries, and economic data have dominated the Monday Musings for most of this year, the credit team also provides valuable insights on international events and economies, OPEC+ negotiations and oil prices, bank earnings, and more.
+While themes of COVID-19’s impacts on different industries, countries, and economic data continue, the credit team also provides valuable insights on international events and economies, OPEC+ negotiations and oil prices, bank earnings, and more.
 Their insights help investors stay informed of pertinent global happenings while providing high-level context through the eyes of a seasoned credit research analyst.
 If you’d like to receive the credit team’s weekly thoughts directly to your inbox, please fill out the information below to sign up for our email list.